The Easiest No Knead Focaccia

 - PREHEAT: When there are 45 minutes remaining, position a rack in the center of the oven and preheat the oven to 425ºF.
 Drizzle the top with another 2 tablespoons of olive oil, rub some of your fingers too, and dimple the dough using your fingertips, pressing down on the dough to the bottom of the pan but making sure you don’t rip the dough.
 At this point, you can top with olives, fresh herbs, or just the flaked sea salt.

 - BAKE: for 25-30 minutes or until golden.
-You can broil the focaccia for a minute to give it a little more color if you’d like.
-Let cool for a few minutes before removing from pan and slicing.
+You can broil the focaccia for a minute to give it a little more color if you’d like (see notes.)
+Let cool for a few minutes before slicing.

 - Flour: If you use AP flour for this recipe, I suggest adding 1 additional tablespoon of flour.